opsmill/infrahub/docs/tutorials/getting-started/readme.md

 - How to modify data via the REST API.
 - How to query for past state via the GraphQL interface.

-> This tutorial doesn't require any prior knowledge, but knowledge of Git, GraphQL and Python will make things easier to understand.
+> This tutorial doesn't require any prior knowledge, but knowledge of Git, GraphQL, and Python will make things easier to understand.

 The tutorial is meant to be executed in order, as we'll be making some changes along the way that might be required later.

-## Prepare the Demo Environment
+## Prepare the demo environment

-### Pre-Requisite
+### Pre-requisites

 In order to run the demo environment, the following applications must be installed on the systems:

 - [pyinvoke](https://www.pyinvoke.org/)
 - Docker & Docker Compose